A Historic Environment Scotland property

 During the period of Rough Wooing Jedburgh and its abbey again suffered as England’s Henry VIII sought to impose his son in marriage to Mary Queen of Scots.
 The Scots’ refusal to agree to the marriage brought Henry’s army north in 1544 and again in 1545 causing considerable damage in Jedburgh and throughout the Scottish Borders.

 Much of Jedburgh Abbey’s Romanesque and Gothic architectural splendour is still clearly visible.
 The abbey church for example is still relatively complete when compared to some of the domestic buildings.

 However, the matter of the identity of the building’s architect generates considerable scholarly debate.

 Professor Malcolm Thurlby of York University, a leading expert on medieval art and architecture, in a paper, Jedburgh Abbey church: the Romanesque fabric, for the Society of Antiquaries of Scotland examined a number of possible sources that Jedburgh Abbey architects may have drawn inspiration from.

-Romsey Abbey in Hampshire is one possible candidate, considered not only because of some similarities of design but also because Jedburgh’s founder King David 1 had an aunt who was a nun at Romsey.
-Others experts cite Reading Abbey in Berkshire and Tewkesbury Abbey in Gloucestershire.
+Romsey Abbey in Hampshire is one possible candidate, considered not only because of some similarities in design but also because Jedburgh’s founder King David 1 had an aunt who was a nun at Romsey.
+Other experts cite Reading Abbey in Berkshire and Tewkesbury Abbey in Gloucestershire.